hyperdoit/TQFRanalysis/README.md

 -Construct a list of any number of professors/TA's and rank them by statistical quantities (okay, this one is more a curiosity than actually super useful.).

--Being able to scrape data from the registrar's course page, so that it knows which classes are available this term, and taught by whom...
+-[In development] Being able to scrape data from the registrar's course page, so that it knows which classes are available this term, and taught by whom...

 -...so I can use that data to write functions like "Tell me how many units this schedule ACTUALLY is" or "Find a Hum of number 200 or above that fits in this schedule that involves less than 6 hours of work outside of class when taught by the professor it's going to be taught by this term."
 Honestly, just "list all Hums and SS's that fit in this schedule that don't have horrible TQFR ratings" would be a nice thing to have.